Dorukuz/axi-follower-remover/README.md

-# AXI Instagram Follower Remover GUI 🧹
+# AXI Instagram Follower Remover With GUI 🧹

 A Python GUI tool that helps you mass-remove followers from your Instagram account using Selenium and a list of usernames.